I'm on holiday until 11th December so responses may take a little longer!

 I can answer this question two ways; on a deeper level I can talk about bonding in terms of survival.
 Dogs are not born with the skills to care for or protect themselves, and neither are any mammals, including humans.
 As mammals, we have a lot to learn before we are considered fully capable adults.
 This means that as we grow up we are decreasingly dependent on others for our survival.
 The bond we form with those that care for us is the only reason they let us stick around for so long.
 As juveniles, we add burden to resources, time, patience, and sometimes the security of the family or social group.

 In terms of our human/dog bond, the survival of their species is not at stake.
 But we still need that bond to unite us together as a family.
 We keep our dogs in a state of eternal puppy hood.
 This makes them dependent on us to meet all their needs, so it makes sense that they will try to bond with us; their caregivers.
+At this level, the greater the bond we have, the more resilient our dogs will be, which makes them more resistant to trauma, separation anxiety and reactive behaviour!

 What are the benefits?

 This is not a one-way process.
 There are benefits to your dog too.
 Obviously, he will be fed and cared for.
 But, when the dog creates a bond with his owner, he also feels safe and secure.
 This allows him to place his trust in you, which will make him feel more confident in situations that would normally scare him.
-He knows you wouldn’t put him in harm’s way and that helps him hugely as he experiences the world.
+He knows you wouldn’t put him in harm’s way, and that helps him hugely as he experiences the world.

 How to improve your bond

-Here is a selection of some of my favourite ways to improve your relationship.
+So now you know how important it is to form a meaningful bond with your dog, the question is how?
+If you are taking good care of your dog, you will already have some kind of bond with him.
+You can’t have too good a bond though.
+So, here is a selection of some of my favourite ways to improve your relationship.
 But essentially, as long as you are spending quality time together, and are both finding it rewarding then you are probably on the right track, so feel free to use your imagination.

 Learn together

 Why not join a training club or take a heel-work to music class.
 Not only will you learn how to teach your dog new tricks.
 But, he will also benefit from learning from you and you will both benefit from better obedience.
+You won’t be surprised to learn that dogs that walk calmly beside their owners feel closer to their owner and they get longer walks; its win-win.

 Your local vet or pet shop should be able to recommend classes in your area.